herdup/herd-ember/README.md

 It also provides an uploader component that can be used to post Assets to your Herd backend.

 TODO:
-- Support "Single Asset" Uploaders
 - Drag and drop rearranging for Asset Position (in Uploader)
-- Ensure the uploader template is overidable.

 ## Getting Started